python/devguide/testing/buildbots.rst

    !buildbot ios|android

-bedevere-bot will post a comment indicating which build bots, if any, were matched.
+Bedevere will post a comment indicating which buildbots, if any, were matched.
 If none were matched, or you do not have the necessary permissions to trigger a request, it will tell you that too.